Software

 Sparse Grids Matlab Kit

 The Sparse Grids Matlab Kit is a collection of high-level MATLAB functions for interpolation and quadrature with the sparse grid combination technique.
-The general focus is on uncertainty quantification.
+The general focus is on teaching and uncertainty quantification.
 The visualization functions of the MATLAB code make it well-suited for rapid prototyping.
+It provides a user friendly MATLAB interface for the CT, and also dimensional adaptivity for nested and non-nested sequences of component grid collocation points.
 The kit is mainly developed by Lorenzo Tamellini from CNR-IMATI, Italy.

 Link: sites.google.com/view/sparse-grids-kit